dpachi8/sd-webui-stealth-pnginfo-forge-neo/README.md

 # sd-webui-stealth-pnginfo

+Small changes so it works with Forge Neo again.
+[Thanks to Panchovix](https://github.com/Haoming02/sd-webui-forge-classic/issues/1093).

 This extension embeds image generation metadata into the (unused) alpha channel of a PNG generated in [stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui).

 **Will not work for JPEG images.** Untested on webp, should work in theory but who knows.